Evergreen State College: 2017 protests

-In late May 2017, student protests disrupted the campus and called for a number of changes to the college.
+In late May 2017, student protesters disrupted the campus and called for a number of changes to the college.
 Protesters occupied the office of Evergreen’s President George Bridges, without permission; exits to the campus library were blocked with furniture.
 Weinstein was told by campus police that it was not safe for him to be on campus, which caused Weinstein to hold his biology class in a public park.
-Weinstein and his wife, professor Heather Heying, later resigned and each received a $250,000 settlement with the university, after having sued for $3.8 million for failing to "protect its employees from repeated provocative and corrosive verbal and written hostility based on race, as well as threats of physical violence".
+Weinstein and his wife, professor Heather Heying, later resigned and each received $250,000 in a settlement with the university, after having sued for $3.8 million for failing to "protect its employees from repeated provocative and corrosive verbal and written hostility based on race, as well as threats of physical violence".